 The UN, Women, Peace and Security: 15 years on, women’s participation in peace and security is more urgent than ever

 This post was first published on the International Affairs website October 16th 2015.
-Read the … Continue reading The UN, Women, Peace and Security: 15 years on, women’s participation in peace and security is more urgent than ever
+Read the original article.

 In Myanmar there will be no democratic transition without women

 Will Myanmar create inclusive political processes that address gender inequality in the country’s social, economic and political structures?